raven-dev-ops/accessible_education_software/README.md

-# accessible_education_systems
+# accessible-education-software

-> AI‑powered, accessible STEM note system that turns handwritten calculus notes into readable, listenable content for blind and low‑vision students.
+> AI-powered, accessible STEM note system that turns handwritten calculus notes into readable, listenable content for blind and low-vision students.

-`accessible_education_systems` is an AI‑assisted accessibility platform focused on college‑level STEM courses, starting with **Calculus I** (repo here: https://github.com/raven-dev-ops/ocr_calculus_1)
+`accessible-education-software` is an AI-assisted accessibility platform focused on college-level STEM courses, starting with **Calculus I** (see the content repo at https://github.com/raven-dev-ops/ocr_calculus_1).

 The system helps **students**, **teachers**, and **site admins** work with handwritten notes and course materials by:

-- Converting images/PDFs of handwritten notes into machine‑readable text
+- Converting images/PDFs of handwritten notes into machine-readable text
 - Using AI to verify and improve OCR output (especially math notation)
-- Providing a path to audio/text‑to‑speech for blind and low‑vision students
+- Providing a path to audio/text-to-speech for blind and low-vision students
-- Supporting role‑based workflows and scheduling of course content
+- Supporting role-based workflows and scheduling of course content

 ---